MicrosoftDocs/azure-databases-docs/articles/cosmos-db/visual-studio-code-extension.md

 Manage your databases effortlessly:
 - **Create and Drop Databases/Collections**: No need to switch tools—create or delete databases and collections right in VS Code just by right-clicking on your account in the resource panel.
 - **Real-time Document Editing**: Add, view, edit, and delete documents instantly, with changes reflected in real-time.
+- **Import from JSON**: Load your data quickly from JSON files.
+- **Export Data**: Save entire collections or query results as JSON for backup or sharing.

     > [!TIP]
     > If the database does not appear in the list, select **Refresh**.